Kotik112/OpenWeather-API-vs-Raspberry-Pi/azure-api-function/readme.md

 This function depends on the following libraries:

 - `datetime`: Used to extract and format the date/time data from the API response.
-- `logging`: Used to log information and error messages.
 - `requests`: Used to make the API call to the OpenWeatherMap API.
-- `time`: Used to convert the date/time data to a Unix timestamp.

 ## Inputs
 The function takes two inputs: